dangduomg/minibuntu/README.md

 side effect of being less bloated than normal ISOs as well.

 # Requirements
-Building any minibuntu spin requires Ubuntu 24.04 amd64 or newer, along with these packages:
+Building any minibuntu spin now requires Ubuntu 25.04 amd64 or newer, along with these packages:
 - debootstrap
 - systemd-container
 - wget
+- unzip
 - rsync
 - squashfs-tools
 - xorriso
 - apt-cacher-ng

+This is optional but is used for testing:
+- qemu-system-x86_64

 # How to build
 1. Clone the project and `cd` to the project root